 At the pre-trip meeting each person will be given two large waterproof bags (approximate sealed size: 13” diameter x 25” tall; 3318 cu in; 54.4 L).
 One bag will be for your clothing and personal items; the other bag will be for your sleeping gear (sleeping bag, sleeping pad, ground tarp, sheet and pillow).
 These two bags will be your “checked luggage” and will only be accessible in camp.
 Tents are stowed separately.
 Please note: if you rent our sleep kit, it will come already packed in one of the 2 waterproof bags issued to each passenger.
 We also provide a small waterproof bag for day use where you can keep items such as raingear, camera, sunscreen, lip balm, etc. (approximate sealed size: 17” tall x 9” diameter; 1081 cu in; 17.7 L).
 The bags are cylindrical in shape and pack from the top.
 Please pack light, and keep in mind that river attire is casual: comfort, convenience and boat space take precedence over style.
 At the end of the trip, you will return to Vernal with your waterproof bags, where you will be able to unpack your gear before your trip home.

 We recommend you take on the river only what’s absolutely necessary.
-Keeping gear to a minimum insures it will fit into the waterproof bags we supply and reduces unnecessary packing and unpacking in camp.
-If you do have extra luggage you will need to store it in your vehicle, you may check with the trip leader about storing small items in the OARS office.
+Keeping gear to a minimum ensures it will fit into the waterproof bags we supply and reduces unnecessary packing and unpacking in camp.
+If you do have extra luggage you will need to store it in your vehicle.

 In reviewing your statement, you’ll note a $1/person/day donation to the Yampa River Awareness Project of the Friends of the Yampa, a non-profit conservation organization that strives to protect and enhance the environmental and recreational integrity of the Yampa River, its basin, and its tributaries through stewardship, advocacy, partnerships and education.
 The mission of the Yampa River Awareness Project is to educate the public about the Yampa River, its special attributes, and current water projects and proposals for this river and its surrounding area.
 One-hundred percent of these funds go directly to the Yampa River Awareness Project and your contribution is tax-deductible.
 This donation is voluntary and may be removed from your invoice if you choose not to participate.
 Please notify our office if you would prefer to delete the donation from your balance.